akononovicius/physRisk-content-repository/articles/2014/sierpinski-triangle.md

     form a base, while the third should be placed on top.
 -   Repeat step 2 with all three copies.

-Observe this algorithm in HTML5 app below.
+Observe this algorithm in HTML5 app bellow.
 Once again use buttons "+" and "-" to influence the maximal precision (recursive depth) in which the fractal is drawn.
 Observe how a square starts to look like Sierpinski triangle.